Music

 Step One: Preparation

 Before you even start mixing, you will need to prepare your session.
 Just as with any other step in your life, the more organized you are, the better your records will be, and you will mix them much faster.
 In addition, it will also keep you from being overwhelmed by the mess that may occur because of the audio files you already have.
 You must remember that good preparation will even improve the quality of your audio.
 When you are preparing for mixing, there are 12 steps in total to be followed, and these are the arrangement of the tracks by the instruments, relabeling the tracks, color coding the tracks, deleting all of the audio you cannot use, hiding unused tracks, sending the individual instruments to the busses, inserting fades and crossfades, gaining stage for the files, tempo data and time signature, song section labels, setting the buffer size to a high value, and importing the reference tracks.
-This level of organization will help you have all of your recordings perfected and will prevent any kind of a mess, which can make mixing a living hell.
+This level of organization will help you have all of your recordings perfected and will prevent any kind of a mess, which can make Professional Mixing and Mastering Services a living hell.

 Step Two: Volume Balance